MisterMoody/twigTemplates/README.md

 ![Main Directory](public/img/mainDIR.png)

 The ```vendor/``` folder contains **required project dependencies** for Composer, Symphony and Twig.
-Working with this folder requires an advanced skillset that it outside of the scope of this project, but there are considerations to keep in mind.
+Working with this folder requires an advanced skillset that is outside of the scope of this project, but there are considerations to keep in mind.

-In an effort to maximize project management efficiency, it is best to upload this folder to the server at a time when the server is least busiest as this process can be expensive.
-As well, when creating a project that *does not* require modification of external dependencies, *do NOT* add this folder to version control as you can run the command ```composer update``` to retrieve the most up-to-date version of all required dependencies.
+In an effort to maximize project management efficiency, it is best to upload this folder to the server at a time when the server is least active as this process can be expensive.
+As well, when creating a project that *does not* require modification of external dependencies, *do NOT* add this folder to version control.
+To retrieve the most up-to-date version of all required dependencies, run this command:
+> ```composer update```

 Composer suggests:
 > If you are using git for your project, you probably want to add ```vendor/``` to the ```.gitignore```.
 You really don't want to add all of that third-party code to your versioned repository.

 The ```composer.json``` file is the **root package**, which defines project requirements and is the resource used by developers to declare project dependencies that Composer will manage.
 Composer uses a JSON schema to provide human and machine readable documentation of this file which can also validate file content.